 Randomly strumming your guitar will help you progress a little bit.
 But if you really want to make leaps and bounds in skill level, then you’ll need to rig your environment to support you.

 Make sure, for instance, that you practice the guitar in daylight.
 Also, ensure that there aren’t any other noises in the room, particularly the TV or radio.
-Furthermore, consider adding plants to your practice room, since these tend to relax people, regardless of age, and make their brains function better.
+Furthermore, consider adding plants to your practice room, since these tend to relax people, regardless of age, and make their brains function better, especially with lessons online.

 Practice At The Right Time Of Day

 Science is currently very interested in the idea that people have a certain “chronotype.”
 This is the notion that they function better at certain times of the day than others.
 Some individuals are morning birds and work best during the first few hours of the day.
 Others are night owls, meaning that their brains are more active at night.

 It’s critical, therefore, to know your chronotype and practice at the right time.
 Most students do best practicing twice per day – once in the morning, and once in the evening.
 These tend to be the times when the brain is the most active and capable of learning.

 Test Yourself Regularly